Devonian gardens: Conception and opening (1970s)

 Opened in 1977, Devonian Gardens was designed by J. H. Cook Architects and Engineers and donated to the City of Calgary by the Devonian Group of Charitable Foundations and Calford Properties.
 The interior park was considered part of the Oxford/TD Square development in Calgary's core and construction costs came to more than 9 million dollars.
-It was ofifically opened to the public on 14 September 1977.
+It was officially opened to the public on 14 September 1977.

 Closure and four-year renovation (2008 to 2012)

 A major redevelopment of The Core Shopping Centre required a full garden shutdown beginning in 2008, requiring the gardens to close for renovations for four years.
 The City committed 37 million dollars to overhaul aging infrastructure, add a biofilter living wall, and replant the collection.
 The gardens reopened on 27 June 2012 and added food court seating, a playground and space for corporate events.
+Landscape architecture and planning was done by Design Workshop Architects.

 Warranty work and later reopening (2016 to 2018)

 In July 2016 the city announced a temporary closure to address warranty issues in planter beds; repairs included removing and flood-testing planters to stop leaks into shops below.
 Additional leaks found later that year pushed the reopening into 2017, with sections phased as work progressed, and full public reopening came in 2018.